 Just in case you don't recognise the name, you may know me instead as Henry, Fan, Poe, Poetry, Albert, Intrigued, Dawtrina, Chewy, Twin, English or Halberto.
 All these, and no doubt many others, are li'l ol' me.
-However even though I've lived in Arizona since 2004, I am not yet Hank Chuck Frank.
-I am, however, a 110 year old Venezuelan woman on Facebook.
+Even though I've lived in Arizona since 2004, I am not yet Hank Chuck Frank.
+I am, however, a centenarian Venezuelan woman on Facebook.
 I figure that if they want to data mine me, they should have fun doing so.

-There's a lot of information available here at dawtrina.com so I created a site map to help you around.
-Otherwise just browse, explore and enjoy.
-If you want to search, just google 'site:dawtrina.com whatever', where 'whatever' is, well, whatever.
+There's a lot here at dawtrina.com so I created a site map to help you around.
+Otherwise just browse, explore and enjoy, but please e-mail me if you have any problems.